Tuttotorna/lon-mirror/README.md

 1. Ω — Structural Coherence Score

-Ω is the aggregated structural score produced by OMNIA’s lenses.
+Ω is the aggregated structural score produced by OMNIA lenses.

-It reflects internal consistency, not correctness.
+It reflects internal structural consistency, not correctness or truth.

 Ω can be computed over: